manuelcarbajo/datascout/README.md

 After downloading the datascout repo define your WORK_DIR (path to datascout git repo), ENSEMBL_ROOT_DIR (path to your other ensembl git repositories) and diamond_path (path to a copy of uniprot_euk.fa.dmnd database)

-Place a tab separated list of genomes to annotate in "$WORK_DIR/data/genomes_list.csv"
+Place a comma separated list of genomes to annotate in "$WORK_DIR/data/genomes_list.csv"
 (following the template in "$WORK_DIR/data/genomes_list_template.csv")

   GENOME_NAME	TAX_ID	ENA_ACCESSION
-  Place here a tab separated list of genomes to process.
+  Place here a comma separated list of genomes to process.
   Example:
-  toxoplasma_gondii_ME49	508771	GCA_000006565.2
+  toxoplasma_gondii_ME49,508771,GCA_000006565.2
-  tripanosoma_cruzi	5693	GCA_003719455.1
+  tripanosoma_cruzi,5693,GCA_003719455.1